nadsbalyamin/gtm/README.md

 git clone https://github.com/nadsbalyamin/gtm/
 ```

-2. Open the `index.html` file in your web browser.
+2. Open the `index.html` or `index-multi.html` file in your web browser.
 ## Update or Download the Model

 If you want to update the model with new images or retrain it with different categories, you can use Google Teachable Machine to create a new model and replace the existing model files in the `model` directory.